0xCAF2/calcium-lang/README.md

 ]
 ```

-Calcium's one line corresponds to Python's one.
+Basically Calcium's one line corresponds to Python's one.

 ## The Calcium engine can be embedded in a Web page or a WebView.